lex-node/governance/constitution/constitution.md

   * **Transfers:** transferring funds to addresses that facilitate the above
   * **Agreements:** formal understandings of Contributor relationships, including non-financial in nature
 * **Pocket Improvement Proposal (PIP):** proposals to upgrade any facet of the Pocket Network, including Protocol Upgrades and Governance Upgrades
-* **Pocket Core:** the Official Golang Implementation of the Pocket Network Protocol available at the master branch of https://github.com/pokt-network/pocket-core, as it may be updated from time to time.
-[NOTE TO DRAFT: to be checked with team whether referring to the master branch is correct or if tying to "official releases" would be more appropriate]
+* **Pocket Core:** at each relevant time, the most up-to-date official release of the Official Golang Implementation of the Pocket Network Protocol available at  https://github.com/pokt-network/pocket-core, without any modification thereto.
 * **Pocket Development Company:** Pocket Network Inc., a Delaware corporation.
 * **Pocket Network:** at each time, the network recognized as having "netid: mainnet" by a majority of [nodes] [NOTE TO DRAFT: potentially should refer to both Validator Nodes and Seed Nodes even if "Pocket Blockchain" definition only refers to Validator Nodes?
 This definition perhaps has more justification to refer to the broader set of nodes] running Pocket Core at such time.
 * **Pocket Network Council (Council):** an unincorporated association of Stakeholders, represented by their ownership of Voting Tokens, who perform the Legislative function of the DAO